Tizooo/Regex-filter/README.md

 arse
 ```

 Since we can't block every similar character that might be used interchangeably such as replacing "i" with "l", "!", "|", "İ", "ı", "𝑖", "𝕚", or "ỉ" (leetspeak) to bypass filters we will not attempt to block them individually in each regex.
-Instead, we use a leetMap which we later use to populate regexes.
+Instead, we use a leetMap which we later use to populate regexes.<br>
-for example:
+for example:<br>
-we got the regex "sh[i]t" and our leetMap looks like this:
+we got the regex "sh[i]t" and our leetMap looks like this:<br>
-i = 1, !, l, |
+i = 1, !, l, |<br>
-h = |-|
+h = |-|<br>
 now since [i] is in brackets we can tell our program to fill them with the corresponding values of each letter. if a value consists of multipele letters (e.g h = |-|) we have to normalize it manually so |-|ello becomes hello and then gets checked using regex.